What Is Entanglement and Why Is It Important - URL review

 When this experiment is repeated you get a random sequence of results like: D1, D2, D1, D1, D2, D2, D1, D2

-That means the results shows clearly correlated.
+That means the results show clearly correlation.
 The reality can be slightly different.

 The question is what is the cause of this correlation.
 As far as I know there are two answers.